marcusellison/Yelply/README.md

 - [X] Display some of the available Yelp categories (choose any 3-4 that you want).

 notes:
-- I got caught up in optimizing code
+- I got caught up in optimizing smaller pieces code

 Optional